Dynamsoft/barcode-reader-flutter-samples/README.md

 flutter run -d <DEVICE_ID>
 ```

-You can get the IDs of all connected devices with `flutter devices`.
+You can get the IDs of all connected devices by running `flutter devices` in the command-line.

 **iOS:**

-Install Pods dependencies:
+Before the app can run, the pods need to be installed first:

 ```
 cd ios/
 pod install --repo-update
 ```

+Once the pods are installed, it is recommended to run the iOS portion of the app via Xcode as such:

+1. Open the generated **xcworkspace** (found at `ios/Runner.xcworkspace`) in Xcode
+2. Access the *Signing & Capabilities* section of the project settings and ensure that it is configured correctly.
-Open the **workspace**(!) `ios/Runner.xcworkspace` in Xcode and adjust the *Signing / Developer Account* settings.
-Then, build and run the app in Xcode.
+3. Lastly, select the connected physical iOS device and proceed to build and run the app.

 > [!NOTE]
->- The license string here grants a time-limited free trial which requires network connection to work.
+>- The license string here grants a time-limited free trial which requires a network connection to work.
 >- You can request a 30-day trial license via
    the [Request a Trial License](https://www.dynamsoft.com/customer/license/trialLicense?product=dbr&utm_source=guide&package=mobile) link.

 ## License

-- You can request a 30-day trial license via the [Request a Trial License](https://www.dynamsoft.com/customer/license/trialLicense?product=dbr&utm_source=github&package=mobile) link.
+- You can request a 30-day trial license via the [Trial License](https://www.dynamsoft.com/customer/license/trialLicense?product=dbr&utm_source=github&package=mobile) portal.

 ## Support